 In this chapter we delve into the detailed mathematical formalism underpinning the specifications and proof obligations when verifying the Microkit.
 While neither self-sufficient nor complete, it does provide insight into how particular components of the Microkit (which interfaces to the seL4 kernel) are captured with abstract objects in a specification language.
-Specifically, here we focus on the verification of our SDF to CapDL mapping (as introduced in opening comments of Section 6.1).
+Here, we focus on the verification of System Initialisation, specifically, the Translation Validation as outlined in opening comments of Section 6.1.

-As described in Section 1.2.1 and Section 5.2, a Microkit-based system is composed of a few abstract, core objects and explicitly enumerated relationships between them.
-These core objects are protection domains (PD), communication channels (CC) and interrupts (IRQ), protected procedure calls (PPC), and memory regions (MR).
+As described in Section 1.2.1 and Section 5.2, a Microkit-based system is composed of a few abstract, core objects and the relationships between them.
+The core objects are protection domains (PD), communication channels (CC) and interrupts (IRQ), protected procedure calls (PPC), and memory regions (MR).

 PDs can interact with each other expressed through various properties.
-For example, one such property is the presence of a channel, which serves as a means of authorising communications in the user's system specification.
-Interactions through channels can occur in two forms: sending notifications (notified(c)), which provide asynchronous signalling, and making protected procedure calls (PPCs, protected(c)), which allow for synchronous function calls between different PDs.
+For example, one such property is the presence of a channel that serves as a means of authorising communications in the user's system specification.
+Interactions through channels can occur in two forms: sending notifications (microkit\notify), which provide asynchronous signalling, and making protected procedure calls, PPCs, (microkit\ppcall), which allow for synchronous function calls between different PDs.